jruneson/hopping/README.md

 Input and output files are provided for the cases
 - Fulvene with INT and r0=0.01
 - Spin-boson model (column 3) with GONT and r0=0.01
+- Tully ECR scattering model with INT and r0=0.01